Intro

 Traditional Colors

-Born white and remain so throughout their lives.
-This color is due to the dominant gene (W).
-Breeding this white gene can be tricky as if two parents carry it (WW) the resulting fetus will not see term.
-Because of this the Camarillo White Association’s motto is “Breed for conformation and pray for a white foal.”
+Born white and remain so throughout their lives, they are a form of dominant white.
+This is due to the dominant gene (W).
+Breeding this white gene can be tricky, as if two parents carry it (WW) the resulting fetus will not see term.
+Because of this, the Camarillo White Association’s motto is “Breed for conformation and pray for a white foal.”

 Temperament